brgltd/casper-rust/README.md

 The emphasis is not on how to setup local environments or configurations.

-Rather, it's to get familiar on some of the concepts needed to develop Casper Smart Contracts in Rust.
+Rather, it's to get familiar with some of the concepts needed to develop Casper Smart Contracts in Rust.

 ## How to run the project locally